 I have been connected with The Crossing in a number of ways since I lived in its international housing cooperative in 2007, when I moved to Madison.
 I grew up in Beirut, Lebanon, and still visit my parents there every year.
-My two younger brothers both live here too, working on the east coast and west coast.
+My two younger brothers both live in the US too, working on the east and west coasts, while I hold down the fort here in the midwest with my wife Claudia.
 I value learning and love engaging my imagination and creativity in various ways.
-I am a health systems engineer on faculty at the UW School of Medicine and Public Health, where my research and teaching focus on improving preventive care care processes in specialty clinics and long-term care.
-In the rest of my time, I am an actor and organizational development coach with Atlas Improv Company and enjoy painting, writing, dancing, hiking, and cooking with friends.
+I am a healthcare systems engineer on faculty at the UW School of Medicine and Public Health, where my research and teaching focus on improving preventive care processes.
+During the rest of my time, I am an organizational development facilitator and improvisational theatre actor and coach.
+I enjoy painting, writing, dancing, hiking, and cooking with friends.

 Kristen Seashore, Secretary